CloudEngineHub/LagMemo/README.md

 # **LagMemo**: **La**nguage 3D **G**aussian Splatting **Me**mory for **M**ulti-modal **O**pen-vocabulary Multi-goal Visual Navigation

 > **Current Scope:** This repository currently focuses on the **Visual Navigation** implementation of LagMemo.
-It provides the codebase for reproducing navigation experiments using pre-computed representations and goal lists.
+It provides the codebase for reproducing navigation experiments using pre-reconstructed GS memory and goal lists.

 ## 📅 News
-- **[2025/12/13]** 🚀 **Open Source Release:** The navigation evaluation code for LagMemo is now available!
-Includes environment setup, `glue_agent` implementation, and baseline configurations.
+- **[2025/12/13]** 🚀 **Codes ** The navigation evaluation code for LagMemo is currently being cleaned up and organized, including environment setup, lagmemo agent implementation.
+A polished version will be released soon.

 ---